 There are many Image-to-Image translation techniques available in ArcGIS like PIX2PIX, CycleGAN but in this blog we will be talk about enhancing the resolution of images or Super Resolution.

-Super Resolution is an image transformation technique with the help of which we can improve the quality of image and recover high resolution image from a given low resolution image as shown in Figure 1.
+Super Resolution is an image transformation technique with the help of which we can improve the quality of image as shown in Figure 1.
 It allows us to remove the compression artifacts and transform the blurred images to sharper images by modifying the pixels.
 Super Resolution is used in many fields like surveillance, medical industry, forensic and satellite imaging applications.
 Deep Learning has been fairly successful had solving a lot of these problems.
 In this blog we will explore how you can use ArcGIS and it Super Resolution Deep Learning capabilities to achieve these goals.

 This model architecture uses deep learning to add texture and detail to low resolution satellite imagery and turn it into higher resolution imagery.
 The model training requires pairs of high and low resolution imagery of the same area.
 In order to train the model, we only require high resolution imagery.
 The Train Deep Learning tool will use the prepare_data function from arcgis.learn to degrade the high resolution imagery in order to simulate low resolution image for training the model.
 The downsample factor to generate labels for training.
 It takes high resolution images and uses methods such as bilinear interpolation to reduce the size and degrade the quality of the image.
 For example: Image of dimensions 256×256 is converted to 64×64 with downsample factor of 4.
 For more details on the Super Resolution model architecture, please see this web-documentation.